By Joshua Brown of McNamara Law Solicitors

 - Pet Insurance.

 Just like a Doctor’s treatment of a human, Veterinarians are required to meet a certain standard of care when treating your pet in accordance with the Veterinary Surgeons Act 1936.
-If you believe that a Veterinarian has failed to treat your pet with the level of care expected, and your pet has suffered harm as a result, then McNamara & Associates can assist you in seeking compensation for the harm caused by the Veterinarian.
+If you believe that a Veterinarian has failed to treat your pet with the level of care expected, and your pet has suffered harm as a result, then McNamara Law can assist you in seeking compensation for the harm caused by the Veterinarian.

 Dangerous dogs and nuisance